 Special items in the toolkit will include resources and reading materials from the Bureau of Land Management, Department of Energy, Howard Hughes Medical Institute, National Geographic, National Oceanic and Atmospheric Administration, National Park Service, Society of Mining Engineers, Soil Science Society of America, U.S. Fish and Wildlife Service and the U.S. Geological Survey.
 The toolkits also will include activity calendars, brochures, bookmarks, fact sheets, field notebooks, posters and more.

-The 2014 Earth Science Week theme is “Earth’s Connected Systems,” designed to engage young people and others in exploring the ways that geoscience illuminates natural change processes.
+The 2014 theme was “Earth’s Connected Systems,” designed to engage young people and others in exploring the ways that geoscience illuminates natural change processes.
 By deepening the understanding of interactions of Earth systems – geosphere, hydrosphere, atmosphere, and biosphere – Earth science helps people manage the world’s greatest challenges and make the most of vital opportunities.

 Governors across the United States will join Gov. Haslam in issuing proclamations that support Earth Science Week, reaching more than 50 million people across the country and around the world.
 Individuals and groups will celebrate Earth Science Week by participating at events in all 50 states and several countries.